rematocorp/trello-integration-action/README.md

 # Trello integration action

-The action scans PR description, comments and branch name for Trello cards.
+The action scans PR description and comments Trello card URL(s) or branch name for Trello card ID.
 When found, it seamlessly integrates GitHub with Trello:

 -   Links a PR to a Trello card and vice versa ([works best with GitHub Power-up](https://trello.com/power-ups/55a5d916446f517774210004/github)).
 -   Moves the Trello card when a PR is opened or closed.